Waziup/learning-center-content/content/en/programs/train-the-trainer-program/units/1_hardware_communication/index.md

 Once you have finished with the basic electronics, you can move on to the boards and sensors, with the following courses:
 - Overview of boards and peripherals
 - Wiring and programming sensors
+- Arduino Programming

+With those courses, you will have the basic knowledge to create and program you first IoT prototypes!

-Please do the exercice in the "Wiring and programming sensors" course.
+Please do the exercice in the "Wiring and programming sensors" and the "Arduino programming" courses.
 Don't forget to click "Mark topic done" when you have finished.

+## Radio communications and networking

+- Wireless communication essentials